Google Declares Stephen Colbert As Greatest Living American

 - truthiness ranks a Comedy Central clip of him on that topic at seventh (zilch on Yahoo, zilch on Live.com and Ask puts his page at Comedy Central at seventh).

 I’ll drill deep on the most important phrase, Greatest Living American.
 Both Jonah and Rand told people to link to the “Letter From Stephen” page here, like this:

 But it’s not that page which is ranking on Google.
 It’s the home page.
 And that brings us to the entire wasn’t Google bombing killed thing?

 The change Google made back in January was designed to stop pages ranking for terms if a lot of people linked to them using those terms but the pages themselves didn’t use the words.
 Everyone want to call George W. Bush a miserable failure?
 His page no longer ranks for that since the page itself doesn’t use those words.
 OK, so it did just rank again recently, due to the White House using one of them.
 But the word is gone now – and the page has dropped back down in the rankings.

 The Colbert Report’s home page uses NONE of the words (because Stephen, who is modest, has no need to declare himself the greatest).
-Here’s Google confirming that the site ranks for that term solely based on links to it:

 So what’s the deal?
 Wasn’t the Google fix supposed to prevent this exact thing?

 Yes, actually.
 Of course, we’ve had a few exceptions cited, such click here ranking things like Adobe and Apple downloads.
 Maybe Google’s Matt Cutts will come along to shed some more light on the situation.
 I suspect the answer will be that the link bomb fix Google uses is more sophisticated than just looking to see if the words people are using in links, when a lot of links suddenly point at a page, actually appear on a page.